Bentley Continental GT review - MPG, CO2 and running costs

 Maintenance won’t be cheap either, as aside from the high cost of servicing you’ll need to budget for expensive consumables like tyres and brake pads.

 You’ll pay dearly to insure a Continental GT as its staggering performance, price and rarity places it in the top group 50 insurance rating.
-Repair costs will also be sky high, which also contributes to high premiums.
+Repair costs will also be sky high, which also contributes to expensive premiums.

 The significant tech upgrades, better looks and enthusiast driving credentials of the new car are impressive, but when it comes to depreciation expensive and exclusive luxury models like this will still likely lose a lot over the first three years, so if you’re buying outright be prepared to lose a lot of cash as the first owner.
 That said, there aren’t many around at the moment, so exclusivity should keep values high.
+Expert data suggests the Continental GT will retain between 50% to 60% over 3 years and 36,000 miles, with the First Edition models performing least well.

 Longer term, the model’s (relatively) high predicted sales volumes and significant cost of ownership are likely to count against it.